prithvipsingh/Employee-Directory/README .md

 ## Usage
 This was primarily made to meet the requirements of a homework assignment.
 It could be used as the basis for a to-do app.

-## Credits
-I created this code based on the homework prompt created by Triology Education Services.
-Certain pieces of code I used online resources for help.
-I have included citations in the form of comments throughout the code.
-Image credits are located below the image.

 ## Contributing
 I was the only one to work on this project, but of course I had help from my instructor, TA's, and classmates.